TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/2-Domain-Driven-Design.rst

 So how can you make a repository responsible for an object?
 For this the repository has the method add($object).
 If you want to commit a new object to the BookRepository for example, you can create it using $book = new Book('Extbase and Fluid').
-A new book titled "Extbase and Fluid" can added to the BookRepository with add($book).
+A new book titled "Extbase and Fluid" can be added to the BookRepository with add($book).
 Similarly, you can remove an object from a repository, by calling the method remove($object).
 Now the object is not findable in the repository anymore and therefore it is deleted from the